VektrexElectronicSystems/SpikeSafePythonSamples/application_specific_examples/measuring_hardware_based_dc_staircase_iv_sweep/README.md

 1. Trigger timing is greater than or equal to 1ms
 1. Current readings are needed

 The SpikeSafe PSMU's integrated Digitizer is used to make high precision voltage measurements and the Keithley 7510 DMM is used to make current measurements while outputting a DC current steps to the DUT.
 The Digitizer and DMM are taking triggered readings using a hardware trigger initiated by a SCPI command.
-In this case a 1 ohm resistor is used as the DUT.
+In this case a 3.5A, 25V LED is used as the DUT.

 ## Overview
 Operates SpikeSafe as both DC current source and a high precision voltage measurement device.
 A DC output is demonstrated in [Run Staircase Sweep](../../run_spikesafe_operating_modes/run_staircase_sweep/).
 While current is outputted, voltage measurements are being taken across the flattest portion of each current pulse.
 After all measurements are taken and read, the results are plotted in an I-V graph.